 Where young people see their community members attack, discredit, and/or silence other victims for coming forward, their community’s attitudes will compel their silence, too, whether the young onlooker is a bystander to abuse or another victim.

 Victims are in a lose-lose situation.

-Even then, a victim who has been conditioned by unhealthy ‘norms’ will likely downplay what he or she experienced, feeling too ashamed and humiliated to utter the details that will surely “disgust” the public.
+Even then, a victim conditioned by unhealthy ‘norms’ will likely downplay what he or she experienced, feeling too ashamed and humiliated to utter the details that will surely “disgust” the public.
 Because communities with unhealthy ‘norms’ have an initial instinct to attack the messenger, it is often the “messenger” and not the abuser who is treated as “disgusting.”